China Shipbuilding Industry Corporation: Merger with China State Shipbuilding Corporation

 On 26 November 2019, the shipbuilding conglomerate merged with China State Shipbuilding Corporation again to form new China State Shipbuilding Corporation.
 The new entity was the world's largest shipbuilder with 20% global market share and billion in assets.
 The main factor behind the merger between the two shipbuilding behemoths was corruption within CSIC's structure.

-U.S. sanctions
+US investment and export restrictions

 In November 2020, Donald Trump issued an executive order prohibiting any American company or individual from owning shares in companies that the United States Department of Defense has listed as having links to the People's Liberation Army, which included CSIC.

 In December 2020, the United States Department of Commerce added 25 research institutes affiliated with CSIC to the Bureau of Industry and Security's Entity List due to their role in territorial disputes in the South China Sea.